pspacek/python-ldap/Doc/ldap.rst

 Constants
 =========

 The module defines various constants.
+Note that some constants depend on the build options and which underlying libs were used or even on the version of the libs.
+So before using those constants the application has to explicitly check whether they are available.

 General
 -------